Wisconsin driver’s ed grant OPEN — apply NOW!

 Step 7: What happens after the Wisconsin road test

-After the driving skills test, the examiner will let your teen know whether they passed and explain any errors.
-Next steps depend on the result and whether all requirements are complete.
+After the driving skills test, the examiner will let your teen know whether they passed and may explain any serious errors.
+What happens next depends on the result and whether all other probationary-license requirements are complete.

-• If your teen passes: They can apply for a probationary license, pay the license fee, and will receive a driving receipt they can use until the card arrives in the mail.
+• If your teen passes: They can move forward with the probationary license process, pay the license fee, and use their driving receipt until the card arrives in the mail.

-• If something is missing: DMV may not issue the license until all requirements (such as driver’s ed completion or practice hours) are satisfied.
+• If something is missing: The DMV may delay issuing the license until all requirements, such as course completion or certified practice hours, are satisfied.

-• If your teen does not pass: The examiner will explain why, and you can work with your teen and your driving school to practice those skills before scheduling another test.
+• If your teen does not pass: The examiner will identify the areas that need improvement, and your teen can practice those skills before scheduling another test.

-• Probationary restrictions: For the first nine months, teens under 18 must follow passenger and nighttime driving restrictions even after they have a probationary license.
+• Probationary restrictions: For the first 9 months, teens under 18 must still follow passenger and nighttime driving restrictions after getting a probationary license.

-Passing the road test is an important milestone, but the first year of driving is still a learning period, so make sure your teen understands Wisconsin’s probationary license rules.
+Passing the road test is a major milestone, but the first year of driving is still a learning period.
+Make sure your teen understands Wisconsin’s probationary license rules before driving independently.

 Questions about readiness?